-- Modify the idl.pref file in the resource\pref subdirectory of the application distribution. - Create an idl.pref file and install it in the bin\bin.x86 subdirectory of the application distribution.
+- Modify the idl.pref file in the resource\pref subdirectory of the application distribution. - Create an idl.pref file and install it in the bin\bin.platform subdirectory of the application distribution where platform is the platformspecific bin directory.

 These two methods are only useful if you are distributing an IDL distribution to support your application - you should not modify an existing idl.pref file in your end user's installed IDL distribution.